microsoft/onnxruntime/docs/performance/tune-performance.md

 6) While updating the input(s) for subsequent inference calls, the fresh input(s) need to be copied over to the corresponding CUDA memory location(s) of the bound `OrtValue` input(s) (please see samples below to see how this can be achieved).
 This is due to the fact that the "graph replay" will require reading inputs from the same CUDA virtual memory addresses

-7) Multi-threaded usage is not supported currently (i.e.) `Run()` MAY NOT be invoked on the same `InferenceSession` object from multiple threads while using CUDA Graphs
+7) Multi-threaded usage is not supported currently, that is, `Run()` MAY NOT be invoked on the same `InferenceSession` object from multiple threads while using CUDA Graphs

 NOTE: The very first `Run()` performs a variety of tasks under the hood like making CUDA memory allocations, capturing the CUDA graph for the model, and then performing a graph replay to ensure that the graph runs.
 Due to this, the latency associated with the first `Run()` is bound to be high.
 The subsequent `Run()`s only perform graph replays of the graph captured and cached in the first `Run()`.